rubailly/visa-apiMicroservice/README.md

 microservices with the status of the transaction and final payment amounts  a client is making in the Visa Checkout .This API confirms, and if needed modify, the amounts the client specified in the Visa Checkout for a transaction.

-### Funds Transfer
+### Funds Transfer API v1

 The Funds Transfer API pulls funds from a sender’s Visa account (usually to fund a push payment to a recipient’s account) by initiating an Account Funding Transaction.

-It can then be followed by a push payment to a recipient’s Visa account that initiates an Original Credit
+It can then be followed by a push payment to a recipient’s Visa account that initiates an Original Credit Transaction.
-Transaction.

 Push payment is a standalone capability and can be used either in conjunction with a pull payment (if the source of funds is a Visa card) or independently (if the source of funds is not a Visa card).
 Should a push payment be declined, the Funds Transfer API can also be used to return the funds to the sender’s funding source.

 ![Using the Funds Transfer API 1](/vd_pull_push.png)

-__POST /visadirect/fundstransfer/v1/pullfundstransactions__

-This API  pulls (debits) funds in a single transaction from a sender's Visa account.
+__PullFundsTransactions POST__

+This API debits (pulls) funds from a Sender's Visa account in preparation for crediting (pushing) funds to a recipient's account by initiating a financial message called an Account Funding Transaction (AFT).

+It initiates an operation for a single operation.

 __PullFundsTransactions GET__